preset-io/allstars/README.md

 In many cases you'll want the semantic layer to be deterministic and static.
 This is how semantic layers typically work.
-Alternatively, you can run Estrella in dynamic mode, point it to a database schema, and let it learn the schema it's working with, and receive hints as to how to behave as it goes.
-In this mode, it'll look up the physical schema, infer possible joins, and even receive SQL-like commands to enrichiment as in `INSERT ('table1', 'table2', 'table_1.id = table2.id') INTO estrella.joins;`
+Alternatively, you can run SQL All ⭐ Stars in dynamic mode, point it to a database schema, and let it learn the schema it's working with, and receive hints as to how to behave as it goes.
+In this mode, it'll look up the physical schema, infer possible joins, and even receive SQL-like commands to enrichiment as in `INSERT ('table1', 'table2', 'table_1.id = table2.id') INTO allstars.joins;`

 ## It's driver, not a proxy!

-Estrella is **NOT** a service that lives somewhere in between your database and your application, it's a Python `dbapi` driver + `sqlalchemy` dialect.
+SQL All ⭐ Stars is **NOT** a service that lives somewhere in between your database and your application, it's a Python `dbapi` driver + `sqlalchemy` dialect.
 This means it's **NOT** an external service you need to launch, keep up and observe, it's meant to be installed and used as a simple database driver.

-What if I'm not in python? well, hoping a community develops and builds driver for other languages that interact with Estrella REST service that's written in Python
+What if I'm not in python? well, hoping a community develops and builds driver for other languages that interact with SQL All ⭐ Stars REST service that's written in Python

-# What's in an Estrella semantic layer?
+# What's in an SQL All ⭐ Stars semantic layer?

 ## Some internals